Routemaster 60 is now over

 A special all-colour 80-page Souvenir Programme was produced for Routemaster 60.
 These can be puchased by clicking here.

-The Routemaster 60 shop remains open
+The Routemaster 60 shop is now closed

 For both days of the Routemaster 60 event, we operated a free circular service numbered X60 by Routemasters from outside the park and adjacent to Manor House station (stop F).